magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-36853-no-images-load-from-large-media-galleries.md

 The MDVA-36853 Magento patch fixes the issue when no images load since the page builder media gallery widget doesn't load when you have a large media directory.

-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.22 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.22 is installed.
 The patch ID is MDVA-36853.
 Please note that the issue is scheduled to be fixed in Magento version 2.4.3.

 ## Affected products and versions